-Suspect arrested over death of Kim Jong Un's half-brother
+Woman arrested in death of Kim Jong Un's half brother

 Story highlights

+- A woman with a Vietnamese travel document arrested, Malaysian police say

-- South Korean intelligence has confirmed the North Korean man was killed with poison
+- South Korean intelligence believes Kim Jong Nam was killed with poison, official says

-Hong Kong (CNN)A woman has been arrested in connection with the death of Kim Jong Un's half-brother, Malaysian police said.
+Hong Kong (CNN)A woman has been arrested in connection with the death of Kim Jong Un's half brother, Malaysian police said.

-Earlier, South Korea's intelligence committee said two Asian women were suspected of murdering Kim Jong Nam, who died soon after being attacked at the same airport.
+Earlier, South Korea's intelligence committee said two Asian women were suspected of killing Kim Jong Nam, who died soon after being attacked Monday at the same airport.

 Investigators are awaiting the results of an autopsy on his body.